16 Personality Test for organizations

 What are the 16 personality types?

 The analysts are the first of the 16 categories—personalities of resourceful people who are frequently highly interested and continually looking for new information.
-The architect is the first kind we come across in this category (INTJ).
+The scholar is the first kind we come across in this category (INTJ).
 These are creative and strategic thinkers who are flexible with their strategies in different situations.

 Diplomats are the next group of the 16 personalities.
 They are characterized by people who are quieter but may be incredibly creative.
-The first is the attorney (INFJ).
+The first is the advisor (INFJ).
 An example of this type is employees who are often calmer and mysterious but who may still be incredibly motivating.

-Aside from the lawyer, there is also the mediator (INFP).
+Aside from the lawyer, there is also the idealist (INFP).
 They are very poetic, generous, selfless, and always have a good objective in mind.
 The protagonist is whichever among the diplomats is more of a leader type (ENFJ).
 Everyone likes to listen to them because they are so captivating and motivating.
 ENFJs are people-pleasers at heart.
 They are outgoing, idealistic, charismatic, opinionated, moral, and ethical individuals.
 This mix of characteristics guarantees that an ENFJ can generally interact with people from various backgrounds and personalities.
-ENFJs depend on intuition and emotions more than logic, preferring to live in their imagination rather than the actual world.
+ENFJs depend on intuition and emotions more than logic, preferring to live in their imagination rather than the real world.
 This may be difficult for both the person and others around them.
 Rather than focusing on the "now" and what is occurring, ENFJs like to ponder the abstract and what might happen in the future.

 The sentries are the third of the 16 personality types.
 They are realistic and motivated individuals that would be beneficial to any firm.
-Whoever has a logistician (ISTJ) on his team should expect dependability, as well as a realistic, fact-based perspective.
+Whoever has a Realist (ISTJ) on their team should expect dependability, as well as a realistic, fact-based perspective.
 The ISTJ personality type might be frightening to approach, especially if they have never been in a relationship.
 ISTJs project a serious and formal demeanor.
 This personality type puts a high priority on tradition and traditional values.
 The ISTJ values patience, hard labor, honor, and social and cultural responsibility.
 They are restrained, serene, peaceful, and self-assured.
 These characteristics are the outcome of a mix of introversion, sensing, reasoning, and judging.
 Therefore, this personality type is sometimes misconstrued.

 Scouts can be found in the last category of the 16 types.
-They are people who are very active and impulsive and who are constantly eager to try new things, such as the virtuoso (ISTP), who is swift with numerous instruments and tools and brave and practical.
+They are people who are very active and impulsive and who are constantly eager to try new things, such as the Solver (ISTP), who is swift with numerous instruments and tools and brave and practical.

-The entertainer is the final of the 16 categories (ESFP).
+The Performer is the final of the 16 categories (ESFP).
 The name says it all: there’s never a dull moment with them!
 Entertainers are outgoing, lively folks who are always ready for a team-building activity or a Friday night drink.

-16 personalities test: The Bridge Personality
+16 personality test: The Bridge Personality

 The Bridge Personality is a personality test designed primarily for use in the workplace.
 This intelligent test guarantees that the applicant is only asked questions that are relevant to them.
 The Bridge Personality test employs algorithms that alter the questions in the exam if the subject attempts to 'steer' the test or fill it in with socially acceptable answers.